S1eeee/generating-onnx/README.md

-# generating-onnx-for-yolov8s (for yolov8s) (Not necessarily just for yolov8s)
+# generating-onnx-for-yolov8s (for yolov8s)
 This repository is meant to be a precursor to my  onnx-to-hef-yolov8s repository.
-Starting with training a pt with the training data you have labeled.
+It trains an onnx model straight your training data, made for yolov8s

 ```
 docker build -t yolov8-trainer .